Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 If type $T$ is a [runtime-available][Runtime-available types] type **with** generic parameters, type parameters are **not** checked w.r.t. subtyping.
 This is another potentially erroneous situation, which should be reported as a compile-time warning.

+Similarly to [type checking expressions][Type-checking expressions], some type arguments may be excluded from this check if they are known from the supertype of $E$ and, if all type arguments of $T$ are known, they may be omitted altogether.
+See [type checking section][Type-checking expressions] for explanation.

 The checked cast expression result has the type which is the [nullable][Nullable types] variant of the type $T$ specified in the expression.